Grid diagrams and Manolescu's unoriented skein exact triangle for knot Floer homology: Quasi-alternating links

 The proof of the theorem is essentially an application of Manolescu's unoriented skein exact triangle; the main work is in tracking the changes in the $\delta$-grading of the maps involved.
-In that context, the $\delta$-grading is given in terms of pseudo-holomorphic representatives; but the same idea works in the current context as well: With grid diagrams, we may similarly track the changes in the $\delta$-grading, defined by the formula above.
-Of course, in our case, we will be proving the result for $\HFGh$ of a link instead of $\HFKh$.
-Since we have been working over both $\F{2}$ and $\Z$, we will have proven Corollary~\ref{cor:thin}, which is a strengthened version of Theorem~\ref{thm:thin}.
+The same idea works in the current context as well: With grid diagrams, we may similarly track the changes in the $\delta$-grading, defined by the formula above.
+Of course, in our case, we will be proving the result for $\HFGh$ of a link instead of $\HFKh$, as in Theorem~\ref{thm:delta_sigma}.
+From this, we will obtain Theorem~\ref{thm:thinZ}, a strengthened version of Theorem~\ref{thm:thin}.

 To begin, fix a crossing $c_0$ in the planar diagram of a link $L_\infty$.
 Let $L_+$ be the link with a positive crossing at $c_0$, and $L_-$ the link with a negative crossing; then either $L_\infty = L_+$ or $L_\infty = L_-$.
 Let $L_h$ and $L_v$ be the unoriented and oriented resolutions of $L_\infty$ at $c_0$ respectively, and choose an arbitrary orientation for $L_h$.
 This is illustrated in Figure~\ref{fig:links2}.
 Comparing with Figure~\ref{fig:links}, if $L_\infty = L_+$, then $L_0 = L_h$ and $L_1 = L_v$; if instead $L_\infty = L_-$, then $L_0 = L_v$ and $L_1 = L_h$.